PaperPrototype/Intro-Coding-and-Computers/0 - Python/Lecture/english.md

 Programmer comments get ignored by the code.
 It is a good idea to use comments to tell other programmers what our code is doing.

+You will see comments in a lot of the code we make from now on.

 # Variables
 In coding you can use code-words to "hold onto" information.
 Delete all your code then write the following code (write the code yourself, **don't** copy paste, coding requires typing skill, and the only way to get that is to practice).